crm6718/sumologic-documentation/docs/integrations/google/cloud-audit.md

 1. Go to **Logging** and click **Logs Router**.<br/><img src={useBaseUrl('img/integrations/google/GCP_logging_1.png')} alt="Google integrations" />
 2. Click **Create Sink**.<br/><img src={useBaseUrl('img/integrations/google/sink.png')} alt="Google integrations" />
 3. As part of **Create logs routing sink**, add the following information.
    1. Enter a Sink Name.
-For example, "gce-audit-log".
+For example, "gce-audit-sumo".
    2. Select "Cloud Pub/Sub" as the **Sink Service**.
    3. Set **Sink Destination** to the Pub/Sub topic you created in the "Create Topic and Subscription with Pub/Sub in Google Cloud".
 For example, "pub-audit-logs".
    4. In **Choose logs to include in sink** section, use `logName` Filter as follows: